-It’s obvious that YouTube is the front-runner when it comes to showcasing video.
+It’s obvious that YouTube is the front-runner when it comes to showcasing video platforms.
 However, YouTube, just like anything else, has it’s pros and cons.
 Google, the number one search engine in the world, acquired YouTube back in 2006 and more than 1 billion unique viewers visit YouTube each month (King).

 With over 100 hours of video being uploaded to YouTube every minute, it’s safe to assume that not all of it is going to be the best quality.
 If you’re attempting to position yourself as a professional product or brand, having spammy or offensive content appearing next your videos could hurt you (King).